 - July 26, 2015 @ 5:54 am

 No matter how great your web site looks visually or how high its SEO ranking is, the bottom-line is that if it doesn’t generate leads then it is doing you no good.
-I have put together 5 web design tips designed to increased website leads once someone actually arrives your web site.
-Every few weeks we will release a new tip so check back often!
-Today I offer you the first installment of 5.
+Here is a tip designed to increased website leads once someone actually arrives your web site.

 We have all heard of the 5-second rule when it pertains to food accidentally dropped on the floor but this is a completely different rule and is critical to your websites performance and ROI.
 Study after study has proven one thing again and again that that is, people today are impatient (yes, I am including you in this group).
 According to Chartbeat, 55% of website visitors spend fewer than 15 second on the average webpage.
 Thats right, over half of all website visits are over in a few short seconds… But at least you stuck around my website a bit longer than that; Right?